Ousley.ai / Apple-platform coding AI · in development

 Here's how we're rolling this out.

-The sequence is straightforward: show what's being measured, publish the results, then open access only after reliability standards are set.
+The sequence is straightforward: build the system, prove it with a small group of real Apple teams, then open access only after reliability standards are met.

 Step 01